socialresearchcentre/dialrjars/cran-comments.md

+## Resubmission

+This is a resubmission.
+In this version I have:

+* put Title in DESCRIPTION into title case

+* single quoted software names in DESCRIPTION.

 ## Test environments
 * local: win install, R 3.5.1
+* local: ubuntu 18.04 install, R 3.5.3
 * travis ubuntu 14.04: 3.1, 3.2, 3.3, oldrel, release, devel
 * travis osx 10.13.3: release
 * win-builder: windows-x86_64-devel